alukosdev/ccsp/glossary.md

 # Glossary

 !!!danger
-In order for this to be considered an "index" of these terms, page references should be provided.
-This has not yet been accomplished.
-I am not sure if this is even necessary since the search feature effectively eliminates the need for an index.
+Should this page should be updated to contain both the word as well as the hyphenised acronym?
+Or should it just contain the acronym and then the definition can contain the word with the hypenised acronym?
 !!!

 ## A